processing/p5.js/contributor_docs/access.md

 ## Kinds of access

 Increasing access is not a focus on expanding the raw number of people in the p5.js community.
-It is a focus on making p5.js available to and approachable for more people who are excluded from the p5.js community (intentionally or not) and people who are excluded from similar tools.
+It is a focus on making p5.js available to and approachable for people who are excluded from the p5.js community (intentionally or not) and from similar tools and communities.

 Access here means making p5.js better for:

-- People who speak Spanish, Chinese, or other languages besides English
+- People who speak languages other than English
-- People who are Black, Indigenous, or people of Color
+- Black people, Indigenous peoples, and people of Color
 - People who are lesbian, gay, bisexual, trans, or queer
 - People with marginalized genders
-- People who are disabled or sick
+- People with disabilities or illness
 - and other people who are systemically excluded

 ### Examples